 Report Ref Risk Area Finding Recommendation Priority Management Comments Implementation Timetable (dd/mm/yy) Responsible Officer (Job Title) 1 Compliance Tranman does not require orders to be authorised electronically.
 Orders on Tranman to be authorised electronically, and authority limits on Tranman to be set so that they are in line with the Constabularies joint contract standing orders.
 A review of the present and potential automation of Tranman will be carried out with a view to cost effectively maximising the ability of the system where appropriate.
-Transport service will adopt the Head of Finance Head of Transport Services organisations purchasing activity limits.
-Convices 3 Compliance Tranman does not interface with ERP.
+31/03/18 Head of Finance Head of Transport Transport service will adopt the organisations purchasing activity limits.
+Services 3 Compliance Tranman does not interface with ERP.
 Tranman to be investigated to see if it can interface with ERP.
 2 A review of the present and potential automation of Tranman will be carried out with a view to cost effectively maximising the ability of the system where appropriate.
 31/03/18 Head of Finance